cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 Check out the [demo](https://demo.turnstile.workers.dev/explicit) and its [source code](https://github.com/cloudflare/turnstile-demo-workers/blob/main/src/explicit.html).

-Here's an advanced example for dynamically rendering Turnstile widgets using Bootstrap 3 or 4 with modals and responsive widget sizes:
+This is an advanced example for dynamically rendering Turnstile widgets using Bootstrap 3 or 4 with modals and responsive widget sizes:

 <div>